AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 **Syntax**

-`$permissions` value syntax is similar to the `Permissions-Policy` header [syntax](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy) with one exception: comma that separates several features **MUST** be escaped — see examples below.
+`$permissions` value syntax is identical to that of the `Permissions-Policy` header [syntax](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy) with the following exceptions:
+1. A comma that separates multiple features **MUST** be escaped — see examples below.
+2. A pipe character (`|`) can be used to separate features instead of a comma.

-The list of the available directives is available [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives).
+The list of available directives is available [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#directives).

 `$permissions` value can be empty in the case of exception rules — see examples below.